-The independent Standards Council—comprised of experts in standards development, securities law, environmental law, metrics and accounting—oversees the development of SASB’s sustainability accounting standards.
-In an important independent overseer role, the Council reviews due process and quality of outcomes and ensures compliance of the standards setting process with American National Standards Institute (ANSI) guidance and SASB principles.
-Through working closely with SASB staff, the Council ensures that a robust and industry-focused set of standards are developed in a transparent multi-stakeholder process.
+The independent Standards Council—composed of experts in standards development, securities law, environmental law, metrics and accounting—oversaw the development of SASB’s provisional sustainability accounting standards.
+In an important independent overseer role, the Council reviewed due process and quality of outcomes and ensured compliance of the standards setting process with American National Standards Institute (ANSI) guidance and SASB principles.
+Through working closely with SASB staff, the Council ensured that a robust and industry-focused set of provisional standards was developed in a transparent multi-stakeholder process.

 Standards Council Members:

 Donna Coallier provides valuation and financial reporting advice to her clients, focusing on strategic value analytics.
 She is well versed in M&A, joint ventures, and other transactions as well as value analytics covering topics such as capital and funding decisions and sustainability valuation.
 Donna also leads the national Retail & Consumer and Sustainability practices for the valuation group.
 She provides quality, real-time advice on the impact of complex value drivers while helping clients to build corporate finance discipline into their decision processes.

 Donna brings unique experience gained during several years in PwC’s National Risk & Quality group, and as a Professional Accounting Fellow in the Office of the Chief Accountant at the Securities & Exchange Commission.
 She has a distinctive approach and perspective in dealing with a variety of public company reporting matters as well as an understanding of the influence of the SEC staff and other related regulators and standard setters.
 Prior to her national role and fellowship appointment, Donna worked with PwC’s New York audit practice, with large and small clients in a variety of industries.

 Senior Manager, Investor Programs